 Here’s how you find an egg donor

-The good news is that there are a lot of potential places to find an egg donor.
 Sometimes, the fertility clinic that’s helping you through your in vitro fertilization (IVF) will have a selection of approved and vetted donors for you to choose from.
-Other times, you may opt to contract with an outside agency or use a donor egg bank to find your perfect match (note: some clinics won’t let you use someone outside of their network).
+Other times, you may opt to contract with an outside agency or donor egg bank, or a matching platform like ours, to find your perfect match.

 You may even already have a donor in mind, especially if you have a close friend, sister, or cousin who has already volunteered for the position.

 Finding your egg donor match on the Family by Co platform has its advantages.
 Not only will you know that all women on our platform aren’t doing it for cash (rather, to help another family while freezing their own eggs for free), you can also rest assured that all donors on our platform have undergone a rigorous screening process and are all-around incredible.
 We’d love to help build your family.

 If you’re using your fertility clinic, you may need to go through their pre-approved registry to find a donor.
 This might mean going on a waiting list, since your clinic is likely to have other hopeful parents interested in donor eggs.

 For those who are able to pick a donor outside of their clinic’s network, there are egg donor agencies that help to match potential donors with hopeful parents.
 While they may have a larger pool to choose from than your clinic, you may also find yourself vying for the same donor eggs as several other families.
 Additionally, there may be additional fees involved in going through an agency.